dkubeai/langrunner/README.md

 - **Resource Efficiency**: Schedule tasks on clusters with the exact resources needed, optimizing both time and cost.
 - **Simple Configuration**: Run tasks anywhere with minimal configuration changes, providing flexibility across different computing environments.

+## 🛠️ Built With

+Langrunner is built on top of an amazing opensource project [SkyPilot](https://skypilot.readthedocs.io/) - A robust AI infrastructure project that powers scalable and efficient AI deployments.

+We are deeply thankful to the SkyPilot team for their contributions to the AI community.

 ## How to setup for development